tuck1s/taxitest/README.md

     ![Taxi auth error](images/taxi-no-active-doc.png)

 ## Contributing

 This is a volunteer open-source project and is not directly supported by the Taxi for Email support service.
 If you find an issue, please open an issue in Github, or (even better) - contribute a pull request.

+## Analytics

+Basic usage analytics are logged on activation and API calls.

 ## Releases
 See [changelog](CHANGELOG.md).